Annie-XIE/summary-os/RDO+XS.md

 ##### 3. Install RDO
 3.1 [RDO Quickstart](https://www.rdoproject.org/Quickstart) gives detailed
 installation guide, please follow the instruction step by step.
-This manual has points out the ones that must pay attation during installation.
+This manual only pointed out the steps that must pay attation during installation.

 3.2 `Step 3: Run Packstack to install OpenStack`.

 Rather than running packstack immediately, we need to generate an answerfile so we can tweak the configuration.

-Use `packstack --gen-answer-file=<ANSWER_FILE>` to generate this answer file.
+Use `packstack --gen-answer-file=<ANSWER_FILE>` to generate answer file.

-Use `packstack --answer-file=<ANSWER_FILE>` to install OpenStack services.

 These items in <ANSWER_FILE> should be changed as below: